tuanpekoe/Hackintosh-on-Dell-Optiplex-3050-SFF/README.md

 <img src="https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Logos/OpenCore_with_text_Small.png" width="200" height="48"/>

 ### Hackintosh-on-Dell-Optiplex-3050-SFF
-Welcome to the Hackintosh on Dell Optiplex 3050 SFF tutorial!
+Welcome to the Hackintosh tutorial on Dell Optiplex 3050 SFF tutorial.
 This repository provides a pre-made EFI setup for the OpenCore bootloader specifically designed for the Dell Optiplex 3050 SFF.
+I hope you can install macOS on your PC successfully.
+Please read this guide carefully.
 ### Hardware detail:
 Here is my Dell PC specification:
 - Model: Dell Optiplex 3050 SFF